adriendzt/docs/docs/01_Linux/04_install_new_server.md

 parent: "Linux"
 ---

-How to install a new server from scratch?
-OS, partitioning, middleware packages\
+This page describes how to install a new server from scratch: OS, partitioning, middleware packages.\
+The server is disconnected from internet and brand new.\
-Here is the case with a Debian OS installed on an HPE server where we want to install KVM and Docker bare metal.\
+It is the case of a Linux Debian installed on an HPE server where we install KVM and Docker bare metal.

-The server is disconnected from internet and is brand new.
+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

 ## Create a bootable USB drive with Debian